Configuration via web interface

 In the Power management tab, additional features are available:

-forced terminal sleep mode;
+force the terminal into sleep mode;

 complete shutdown of the terminal;